ea3igt/HL2-PA70/README.md

 I did some modifications on the original board to adapt to the new transistor:

 1. I changed the two included IRF640 Single Mosfets, for one MRF9120 (Double RF Power Mosfet) that fits perfectly in the PCB and is more reliable because the heat transference is more convenient due to the form factor (the PCB accept both formats, the TO-220 package for the IRF640 ant the NI-860 package for the MRF-9120)
+![MRF9120 Package](https://github.com/ea3igt/HL2-PA70/blob/main/MRF9120.JPG?raw=true)

-2. I changed the R7 from 2K to 100 Ohm to get the proper Bias level (~4.2 volt)
+2. I changed the R7 to a lower value (100 Ohm) to get the proper Bias level (~4.2 volt)
 3. I added the R6 (15 Ohm) for better input SWR adaptation (modification suggested by OE1CGS)

-![MRF9120 Package](https://github.com/ea3igt/HL2-PA70/blob/main/MRF9120.JPG?raw=true)

 This 70W SSB linear HF Power Amplifier needs a Low Pass Filter (LPF) to be compliant, removing the harmonics (there is an Input-Output connector in the PCB to use an external LPF) and I choose a very simple "HF low pass LPF 3.5M-30Mhz for Ham Radio CW FM" that fits perfectly with the power amplifier and does its job.
 This LPF has 4 bandpass filters for 80m, 40m, 20-17m and 15-10m, selectable connecting the specific pin to ground.